Ask the Doctor: What You Need to Know About the Measles Outbreak

 More than 1,000 cases of measles have been reported in 28 states this year so far.* While we haven’t yet had a case in Rhode Island, many nearby states have, including Massachusetts, Connecticut, and New Hampshire.
 And even though 2019 is not over, the United States has already had the greatest number of cases reported since 1992 and since measles was declared eliminated in 2000.*

-We talked with Dr. Gus Manocchia, BCBSRI Chief Medical Officer, about the outbreak and why being vaccinated is so important for protecting yourself, your family, and others in your community.
+We talked with Dr. Gus Manocchia, BCBSRI Clinical Consultant, about the outbreak and why being vaccinated is so important for protecting yourself, your family, and others in your community.

 Dr. Manocchia, can you explain what measles is?